-Insured persons who have reached the normal retirement age whose insurance period is shorter than the required one, may receive a pension with a reduced qualifying insurance period.
+Insured persons who have reached the retirement age and whose insurance period is shorter than the required one, may receive a pension with a reduced qualifying insurance period.

 The reduced insurance period is:

 - at least 15 years for women, - at least 20 years for men.